What is a vasectomy?

 - Any drainage, bleeding, redness, or swelling

-- Increasing pain or pain that is not relieved by medicine
+- Increasing pain or pain that is not eased by medicine

 - Trouble passing urine